HappyFunCorp/CMS/README.md

 ### Contentful

 Contentful does not allow you to create singleton Content Types, implementing a single content for a Content Type is possible but the number of items has to be handled manually.

+### HyGraph

+HyGraph does not yet allow you to create singleton Content Types, implementing a single content for a Content Type is possible but the number of items has to be handled manually.
+It is on their radar as can be seen [here](https://hygraph.nolt.io/25)

 ## SEO Support